-Despite being a small country, Lebanon is a diverse country that has often been the center of many Middle Eastern conflicts.
-This is partially because of the fractured society and politics that exist in the country, but also because it straddles Israel and Syria.
+Despite being a small country, Lebanon is a diverse country that has often been the centre of many Middle Eastern conflicts.
+This is partly because of the fractured society and politics that exist in the country, but also because it straddles Israel and Syria.
 The country is primarily made up of Shia and Sunni Muslims, Christians and Druze religions who have often not coexisted peacefully.
 After a disastrous and long civil war, there have been some significant economic and political progress for the country.

 Healthcare in Lebanon